taroIfElse/taroIfElse/README.md

 ## Hi there 👋🏻,

-I am a Mexican programming enthusiast, with the spirit of sharing knowledge and collaborating on computational projects.
+I am a fullstack developer and electronic technician, I am passionate about development, technology, physics and my goal is to solve complex problems to help people

 ## 📬 Get in touch